Article I – Name

 Antique Tractor, Farm Equipment, & Primitives Club may only be

-standing present at a regular or called meeting of the Club.
-This
+amended by a majority vote of members present at a regular or called meeting of the Club.
+No

 amendment may be approved that prevents the Clubs compliance with